BlackdBlook/SmartEjectors/README.md

 - Ejectors stop firing when local dyson swarm exceeds a certain size, proportional to the number of available nodes

 ## Changelog
+### v1.3.3
+- Fixed performance issue with ejector logic, see issue [#1](https://github.com/DanielHeEGG/SmartEjectors/issues/1) for more details
 ### v1.3.2
 - Fixed visual bug of ejectors stuck in firing state
 - Redo ejector disabling logic with transpilers